canonical/ubuntu-frame/REFERENCE.md

 # Mouse pointer to use (auto|none|software)
 cursor=auto

-# As kiosk HAS to run mesa-kms we can safely override the probe for KMS everywhere
+# As frame HAS to run mesa-kms we can safely override the probe for KMS everywhere
 env-hacks=MIR_MESA_KMS_DISABLE_MODESET_PROBE
 ```